-We aim to search for people in a camera system in an unsupervised way, so we must be robust to hyper-parameters that would require adjustments based on grid-searching using true label information, keeping the training process (and adaptation to a target domain) as simple as possible.
+As we aim to re-identify people in a camera system in an unsupervised way, we must be robust to hyper-parameters that require adjustments based on grid-searching using true label information, keeping the training process (and adaptation to a target domain) as simple as possible.
 If a pipeline is complex and too sensitive to hyper-parameters, it might be challenging to train and deploy it on a real investigation scenario, where we do not have prior knowledge about the people of interest.
 This complexity leads to sub-optimal performance.
-In this sense, algorithms should be less sensitive to hyper-parameter or ideally reduce them on adaptation stage.
-This assumption has already been pointed in the prior art.
-For instance, in~\cite{dubourvieux2020unsupervised}, the authors claim that most prior work rely upon many hyper-parameters during the adaptation stage, which can help or hinder the model performance, depending on the value assigned to them and which adaptation scenario is considered.
+This has already been pointed out in~\cite{dubourvieux2020unsupervised}.
+The authors claim that most works rely on many hyper-parameters during the adaptation stage, which can help or hinder the performance, depending on the value assigned to them and which adaptation scenario is considered.

 SSKD\cite{yin2020sskd} is an ensemble-based method leveraging three deep models in a co-teaching training regime with a four-term loss function with three hyper-parameters.
 One of the terms of their final loss function is a multi-similarity loss~\cite{wang2019multi}, with three extra hyper-parameters to train the model.